badasswp/censor-order-details/readme.txt

 = ✨ Getting Started =

 Just install and head off to your WooCommerce Admin page.
-Make sure you are logged in with a <strong>non-adminstrator</strong> role.
-You should now see that the order details are <strong>hidden</strong> from users who are not Administrators.
+Make sure you are logged in with a <strong>non-adminstrator</strong> role <strong>for e.g. Shop Manager</strong>.
+You should now see that the order details are <strong>hidden</strong> from users who are not strictly Administrators.

 You can get a taste of how this works, by using the [demo](https://tastewp.com/create/NMS/8.0/6.7.0/censor-order-details/twentytwentythree?ni=true&origin=wp) link.